arangodb/arangojs/README.md

 For expected API errors, *err* will be an instance of *ArangoError*.
 For any other error responses (4xx/5xx status code), *err* will be an instance of the apropriate [http-errors](https://github.com/jshttp/http-errors) error type.
 If the response indicates success but the response body could not be parsed, *err* will be a *SyntaxError*.
 In all of these cases the error object will additionally have a *response* property containing the server response object.

-If `Promise` is defined globally, asynchronous functions also return a promise.
-When using both node-style callbacks and promises, the node-style callback will be invoked before the promise's fulfillment/rejection handlers.
+If `Promise` is defined globally, asynchronous functions return a promise if no callback is provided.

 If you want to use promises in environments that don't provide the global `Promise` constructor, use a promise polyfill like [es6-promise](https://www.npmjs.com/package/es6-promise) or inject a ES6-compatible promise implementation like [bluebird](https://www.npmjs.com/package/bluebird) into the global scope.